HienNguyen2311/deals_agents/README.md

 5. Live System Demonstrates Real-Time Human-AI Interaction

 * The system’s user interface presents dynamic logs, predictions, and visual deal summaries, showcasing how LLM-driven reasoning can be surfaced transparently for real-time decision-making

+It should be noted that this project was largely adapted from "LLM En- gineering - Master AI and LLMs" repository by Edward Donner.
+The automated data pipeline, visualizations, and model evaluation methodologies were primarily based on examples and approaches presented in this repository.

 ## Screenshots